geropl/gemini-mcp-go/memory-bank/systemPatterns.md

 -   **`pkg/handlers`:** This package will implement the business logic for each MCP method.
     -   Each handler (e.g., `handleGenerate`, `handleStream`) will be responsible for a single MCP method.
     -   Handlers will be stateless and receive all necessary context from the `Server`.
--   **`pkg/gemini`:** This package will act as a client wrapper for the Google Gemini API.
+-   **`pkg/session`:** This package contains the logic for managing stateful conversations.
-    -   It will abstract away the details of the `generative-ai-go` library.
+    -   The `Manager` struct handles session creation, cleanup, and file processing.
-    -   It will handle API authentication, request formatting, and response parsing.
+    -   The `Session` struct holds the state for a single conversation, including the chat history and uploaded files.
-    -   This isolation is crucial for mocking the API during testing.
+    -   It abstracts away the details of the `generative-ai-go` library for chat and file management.

 -   **Golden Files:** For each test case, the expected output will be stored in a `.golden` file in `testdata/golden/`.
 Tests will compare the actual output against these golden files to ensure correctness.
 -   **Test Structure:** Tests will be placed alongside the code they are testing (e.g., `pkg/handlers/generate_test.go`).